Carson Pickett: Orlando Pride, 2018–2020

 In January 2018, Pickett and Christine Nairn were acquired by the Orlando Pride in a trade that sent Steph Catley to Seattle.
 Pickett played in nineteen of twenty-four matches (including sixteen starts) for an Orlando side that finished seventh in the league.

 In March 2020, the impending NWSL season was postponed due to the coronavirus pandemic.
 An eventual restart was made through a smaller schedule 2020 NWSL Challenge Cup tournament.
-However, on 22 June, Orlando withdrew from the tournament following positive COVID-19 tests among both players and staff.
+However, on June 22, Orlando withdrew from the tournament following positive COVID-19 tests among both players and staff.

 Loan to Apollon Ladies, 2020

-In August, having been unable to feature for Orlando Pride in 2020, Pickett moved to Cypriot First Division club Apollon Ladies on loan until November.
+In August, having been unable to feature for Orlando Pride, Pickett moved to Cypriot First Division club Apollon Ladies on loan until November.
 She never made an appearance for the team.

 North Carolina Courage, 2021–2022

 On February 4, 2021, North Carolina Courage acquired Pickett in a trade with Orlando in exchange for the playing rights to Jodie Taylor.
+Over her two years with North Carolina, Pickett contributed 11 assists, including an NWSL-leading six in 2022.
+She was twice named to the NWSL Best XI and nominated for NWSL Defender of the Year during her time at North Carolina.

+Racing Louisville, 2023–2024

+In January 2023, Racing Louisville FC acquired Pickett and fellow North Carolina Courage defender Abby Erceg in exchange for Emily Fox.
+Pickett signed a three-year contract with Racing through the 2025 season.

+Orlando Pride, 2024–

+Pickett returned to the Orlando Pride on August 16, 2024, in a trade for $75,000 in allocation funds to Louisville.